The Ultimate Australian Waterfall Bucket List

 Fitzroy Falls, NSW

 There are three reasons why you should visit Fitzroy Falls.
-Number one: the falls themselves, which cascade 82 metres into the verdant Kangaroo Valley.
+Number one: the falls themselves, which cascade 82m into the verdant Kangaroo Valley.
 Number two: there are some killer walking tracks to take across the ravine and along the rim of the cliff-face, which lets you bush bash towards impressive vantage points over the valley.
 Number three: it’s a perennial breeding ground for exotic flora and fauna, including lorikeets, cuckoos, lyrebirds, wedge-tailed eagles, parrots, wallabies, bandicoots, echidnae and kangaroos.
-Oh and I lied, there’s a fourth reason to visit Fitzroy Falls – it’s just a two hour drive from Sydney.
+Oh and there’s a fourth reason – it’s just a two hour drive from Sydney.
 Score.

 4 / 10